Exploring the secrets of the curse of knowledge - how

 The Curse Of Knowledge: Common Occurrences & Influences

-This can make it harder for experts to teach beginners (also known as the curse of expertise).
+Teaching Beginners: The Curse of Expertise --> This can make it harder for experts to teach beginners (also known as the curse of expertise).
 For example, a math professor might find it difficult to teach first-year math students, because it’s hard for the professor to account for the fact that they know much more about the topic than the students.

-This can make it harder for people to communicate.
+Communication Breakdown: Knowledge Gap --> This can make it harder for people to communicate.
 For example, it can be difficult for a scientist to discuss their work with laypeople, because the scientist might struggle to remember that those people aren’t familiar with the terminology in the scientist’s field.

-When it comes to the curse of knowledge, the perspective of the less-informed individual, whether it’s a different person or one’s past self, is often referred to as a naïve perspective.
+When it comes to the curse of knowledge, the perspective of the less-informed individual, whether it’s a different person or one’s past self, is often referred to as a naive perspective.

-The Tapping
+The Tapping Study

-One well-known
+One well-known example of

-example of the curse of knowledge is the tapping study.
+the curse of knowledge is the tapping study.
 In

 this study, participants were randomly assigned to be either

 a tapper or a listener.
-Each tapper finger-tapped

-On average, tappers estimated that listeners will be able to correctly identify the tunes that they tapped in about 50% of cases, with estimates ranging anywhere from 10% to 95%.
 However, in reality, listeners were able to successfully identify the tune based on the finger tapping in only 2.5% of cases, which is far below even the most pessimistic estimate provided by a tapper, and which therefore represents evidence of the curse of knowledge.

 Overall, the tapping study demonstrates how the curse of knowledge can affect people’s judgment.
 Specifically, it shows that people who know which tune is being tapped have an easy time identifying it, and therefore struggle to accurately predict the perspective of others, who don’t have the same knowledge that they do.